 The economy of this country is surprisingly strong, and its unemployment rate is low, even if you thought another way.

-Please note, that the strongest currency does not always mean the most powerful economy.
+Please note, that the biggest currency exchange rate does not always mean the most powerful economy…

-In addition, I learned that it is not allowed to use banknotes without the “SPECIMEN” title.
+In addition, we learned that it is not allowed to use banknotes without the “SPECIMEN” title.
 So follow the law, my friends!